LSD Addiction: Signs, Symptoms, & Rehab

 Synthesizing LSD is a complicated process that requires chemistry knowledge and laboratory experience.4 LSD is clear or white and odorless liquid.1

 Other Names for LSD

 - Sugar cubes.

 - Sunshine tabs.

-LSD is usually taken orally;6 however, it can also be snorted, injected,5 and even absorbed through the skin.7 Only a very small amount is needed to produce strong effects.
-On average, an effective oral dose is between 20 to 80 micrograms.4
+LSD is usually taken orally;6 however, it can also be snorted, injected,5 and even absorbed through the skin.7 Because it is a powerful hallucinogen, only a very small amount is needed to produce strong effects.

 The illicit drug is available:5

 - Saturated onto small sheets of paper or sugar cubes.

 - In tablets or capsules.